endintiers/Unearth.Demo.MLCodes/README.md

 Adding Text Featurization or extra character n-grams (say quad-grams) makes training slower and helps accuracy only imperceptably.

-The conclusion is: if you have a limited set of training data then tri (or bi, or quad - depends on what you are looking for) grams are a good idea.
-But the 'catch all' Text Featurization facility in ML.NET is VERY good.
+The conclusion is: As always, 'It Depends'.
+If you have a limited set of training data then tri (or bi, or quad - depends on what you are looking for) -grams are a good idea.
+But the 'catch all' Text Featurization facility in ML.NET is very good, especially when paired with the SDCA algorithm and fed lots of training data.
+The LogisticRegression algorithm works best when you have lots of features (n-grams in this case).